EtiNL/EtiNL.github.io/_posts/2024-09-10-Large-Sieves.md

 ## TLDR

-The **large sieve** is a single inequality about exponential sums.
+The **analytic additive form of the large sieve** is a single inequality about exponential sums.
 If you sample a trigonometric sum at many **well-spaced points**, the total energy you see cannot exceed about

 $$
 N \;+\; \delta^{-1}